dyninst/dyninst/docs/dyninstAPI/developer/addressSpace.h.rst

   .. cpp:function:: void set_up_ptr(void *ptr)
   .. cpp:function:: void deleteAddressSpace()
   .. cpp:function:: void copyAddressSpace(AddressSpace *parent)

+    Fork constructor - and so we can assume a parent "process" rather than "address space".

+    Actually, for the sake of abstraction, use an AddressSpace instead of process.

+    This is only defined for process->process copy until someone can give a good reason for copying anything else...

   .. cpp:function:: AddressSpace()
   .. cpp:function:: virtual ~AddressSpace()
   .. cpp:function:: Address getObservedCostAddr() const